freeDSP/freeDSP.github.io/_posts/2020-05-12-freeDSP_Expansion_Board_AnalogIO x8.md

 ---
 layout: post
 author: FreeDSP
+title: freeDSP Expansion Board - AnalogIO x8
 ---

-<h2>2020-05-12-freeDSP_Expansion_Boards_AnalogIO x8</h2>
-<p><span style="color: #24292e;">The freeDSP AnalogIO x8 is an expansion board with 8 analog balanced inputs and 8 analog balanced outputs.
+The freeDSP AnalogIO x8 is an expansion board with 8 analog balanced inputs and 8 analog balanced outputs.
 The ADC part is based on the AKM AK5558, the DAC part is based on AKM AK4458.
-Both chips are providing state of the art conversion quality.&nbsp;</span></p>
+Both chips are providing state of the art conversion quality.&nbsp;

 <ul>
 <li>Status: Ready</li>
 <li>Inputs: 8 balanced or unbalanced via new &ldquo;FreeDSPio&rdquo; connector or Sub-D25.</li>